-- The lateral distance between the centerline of the POV and the center of the travel lane could not deviate more than ±1 ft (0.3 m) during the validity period. - The headway between the SV and POV must have been constant from the onset

-- of the applicable validity period to the onset of POV braking. - The SV and POV speed could not deviate more than ±1.0 mph (1.6 km/h) during an interval defined by the onset of the validity period to the onset of POV braking. - The average POV deceleration could not deviate by more than ±0.03 g from the nominal 0.3 g deceleration during the interval beginning at 1.5 seconds after the onset of POV braking and ending either 250 ms prior to the POV coming to a stop or the SV coming into contact with the POV.
+- The lateral distance between the centerline of the SV and POV to the center of the travel lane could not deviate more than ±1 ft (0.3 m) during the validity period. - The yaw rate of the SV and POV could not deviate more than ±1 deg/sec during the validity period. - The SV speed could not deviate more than ±1.0 mph (1.6 km/h) during an interval defined by 3.0 seconds before the onset of POV braking to tFCW or impact if no FCW alert was given. - The POV speed could not deviate more than ±1.0 mph (1.6 km/h) during an interval of 3.0 seconds before the onset of POV braking. - The SV- POV headway distance could not deviate more than ±8 ft (2.4 m) during an interval defined by the onset of the validity period to the onset of POV braking. - The average POV deceleration could not deviate by more than ±0.03 g from the nominal 0.3 g deceleration during the interval beginning at 1.5 seconds after the onset of POV braking and ending either 250 ms prior to the POV coming to a stop or the SV coming into contact with the POV.